-What effect does a Chapter 7 proceeding have on co-signers?
+What Effect Does a Chapter 7 Proceeding Have on Co-Signers?

 If you have a debt that someone else has co-signed, your filing Chapter 7 will not protect the co-signer from the creditor.
 Although your legal obligation on the debt is discharged, the creditor may still look to the co-signer for payment.

 A credit reporting agency such as a Credit Bureau can report that you filed a Chapter 7 proceeding for a period of 10 years.
-If you have been late on your bills, Chapter 7 may actually only have little adverse effect on your credit, and after your discharge, you may even be solicited by banks for new credit cards!
-In most cases, assuming no further bad recent credit, you will be able to obtain car loans and even home loans within two to four years from the date of discharge.
+If you have been late on your bills, Chapter 7 may only have little adverse effect on your credit, and after your discharge, you may even be solicited by banks for new credit cards!
+In most cases, assuming no further bad recent credit, you will be able to obtain car loans and even home loans within 2 to 4 years from the date of discharge.

 In order to evaluate your financial situation, and to qualify for our lowest fees, you should bring all of the following documents at the time of your first appointment: